 Do Your Spring Cleaning

-If you are still planning to get your spring cleaning done, it is the now the perfect chance to tackle some mopping, sweeping, dusting, and any small work that needs to be completed around the house.
-While obvious, once you’re ready to place your house on the market it is crucial that it is clutter free and clean to attract potential buyers.
+If you are still planning to get your spring cleaning done, it is now the perfect chance to tackle some mopping, sweeping, dusting, and any small work that needs to be completed around the house.
+While obvious, once you’re ready to place your house on the market it is crucial that it is clutter-free and clean to attract potential buyers.
 A messy house is an immediate turn off to would-be buyers, so it is definitely in your best interest to tidy up!
 We suggest making a spring cleaning checklist to ensure you have all areas of the house covered and clean.
 Additionally, if you’re a pet owner, be extra vigilante; sure, you may not notice the smell of your little cat or dog, but pet odors can definitely play a part in whether or not your home will sell.

 Remember the Importance of Curb Appeal